-It protects all the parties involved in the real estate transaction.
-It protects against previous mistakes and defects.
-For example: forgeries on deeds, typographical errors, pending legal actions against the property, claims by previous undisclosed relative of a former owner, outstanding judgments or liens, easements, etc. Having title insurance can save you money, time, trouble…and even from losing your home!
+It protects all the parties involved in the real estate transaction against previous mistakes and defects.
+Examples include forgeries on deeds, typographical errors, pending legal actions against the property, claims by previous undisclosed relatives of a former owner, outstanding judgments or liens, easements, etc. Title insurance can save you money, time, trouble, and can even save you from losing your home!

 There are two types of title insurance policies.
-The first, a “Loan Policy” or “Lenders Policy,” protects the Lender and covers the outstanding balance on the mortgage, but it does not protect you as the homeowner.
-The second type, is called an “Owner’s Policy,” which is always a good idea to purchase when acquiring property.
-This covers you as the Buyer.
-An owner’s policy insures that the title to the property is free from defects (liens and encumbrances), except those which are listed as exceptions in the policy.
-It will give you peace of mind and maximum protection in case there is a claim against your home.
+The first, a ‘Loan Policy’ or ‘Lender’s Policy,’ protects the lender and covers the outstanding balance on the mortgage, but it does not protect you as the homeowner.
+The second type, an ‘Owner’s Policy,’ covers you as the buyer and ensures the title to the property is free from defects (liens and encumbrances), except those which are listed as exceptions in the policy.
+It will give you peace of mind and maximum protection in the event there is a claim against your home.